 In fact, in an industry where blockchain applications come and go, cloud storage-focused Filecoin - which was founded in 2014 and has raised multiple rounds of funding - is one of the longest-standing blockchain applications.

 7. Decentralized Credit Scoring

-In the United States, it’s estimated that 33% of citizens have a “material error” that negatively affects their credit score.
+In the United States, it’s estimated that 1/3s of US citizens have a an error that negatively affects their credit score.

 As a result, many people are unable to get loans or have to pay substantially higher interest rates than they would if the error was not in place.

 One of the main problems behind credit scoring is the reliance upon three centralized credit reporting agencies (Experian, Equifax and TransUnion).

 When a credit violation lands on someone’s report, fixing the mistake requires interacting with the business that submitted the violation and coordinating with all three agencies to get the violation removed.

 By moving credit scoring to a decentralized blockchain, however, both businesses and consumers would be freed up from having to deal with the big three agencies.

 Instead, credit scoring would take place on a dedicated blockchain application (which, once again, is a permanent and unhackable distributed ledger).
 From there, businesses would submit credit violations directly to the blockchain itself.

 Similar to how the process works now, consumers would be able to view their score and credit report on the blockchain at any time (a project Bloom.co is currently working on now).